-From its humble beginnings as a super indie record being written and demo’d in a three-thousand square foot macadamia nut factory in Hawai’i – complete with chickens and power tools in the background – to its completion, New York-based rock ‘n’ roll band Jonny Lives!’s sophomore full-length, Revolution For Free has been an island-to-island journey which culminated in the release of the record September 27, 2011 via a joint venture between Los Angeles, CA-based indie Long Live Crime records, +front man Jonny Dubowsky’s own Rock ‘N Renew Records.
+From its humble beginnings as a super indie record being written and demo’d in a three-thousand square foot macadamia nut factory in Hawai’i – complete with chickens and power tools in the background – to its completion, New York-based rock ‘n’ roll band Jonny Lives! sophomore full-length, Revolution For Free has been an island-to-island journey which culminated with the release of the record in early 2012 via a joint venture between Los Angeles, CA-based indie Long Live Crime records, +front man Jonny Dubowsky’s own Rock ‘N Renew Records.
 Recent performances on Late Night W/ Conan O'Brien, The CBS Early Show, Good Morning America, and Good Day Live along with performances w/ Meatloaf, Blondie, Everclear, The Strokes, The Killers, The Kaiser Chiefs+ many other amazing bands have solidified Jonny Lives! place in the spotlight, even if the spotlight brings them from the shores of Guernsey in the U.k where the band just opened for The Buzzcocks, to Dubowsky's part-time home on the Big Island of Hawai'i.

 “When I started writing what became [Revolution For Free], I was living in the mountains of Hawai’i, and spending early mornings in the ocean +afternoons teaching students how to grow their own food.
 And, then, hopping on airplanes to travel to schools around the country to continue building a program that connects art, music, and environmental healing,” details Dubowsky.
 “That was obviously a very different scene than the 3am nights on Ave A, which is where I was when I wrote our debut record.
 Revolution For Free shows both growth in Dubowsky’s lyricism +song writing abilities, expanding on the Brit-grit +Lower East Side rock from their debut, Get Steady (11/7/Warner Bros), & delivering a record chock-full of pop-hooks, melodic rock anthems, shimmering guitar tones, & a powerful rhythm section.